twinfoundation/blob-storage/packages/blob-storage-models/docs/reference/interfaces/IBlobStorageComponent.md

 `boolean`

-Include the content, or just get the metadata.
+Include the content, or just get the annotation.

 ##### userIdentity?